Can a beginner start on a 1000cc Motorcycle?

 This question is asked by many when searching for their first motorcycle, because to many riders, a litrebike is the end goal of riding, so why not start there?
 You need to make your own decision when it comes to what bike you want to start on, so gathering information on the topic will help you make a more informed decision.

 If your young, reckless and have no fear, bad things will most likely happen to you on a litrebike.
 But…for the rest of us, its not about being reckless or speeding, its more about making an inevitable mistake.
 The consequences of that mistake will be amplified on a more powerful machine.
+If your struggling to convince your parents or partner to let you purchase a motorcycle, read this article

 The short answer is yes you can start on a 1000cc motorcycle, but before you get too excited there are some questions you should ask and information you should be aware of.